Bulgaria · Blagoevgrad Province

 Bansko is the start and finish; Sofia airport (SOF) is approximately 2 hours 12 minutes away.
 First held in 2016, Pirin Ultra is a UTMB 100M qualifier and a Hardrock 100 qualifier.
 With 87 confirmed finishers in 2024, it is recommended for highly experienced mountain runners who are looking for a wild experience - equally comfortable with autonomous navigation and sustained exposure.

-Q: Is Pirin Ultra a Hardrock 100 qualifier?
+Q: Is the Pirin Ultra a Hardrock 100 qualifier?
 A: Yes.
-Pirin Ultra 160km is a confirmed Hardrock 100 qualifier, as well as a UTMB World Series 100M classification race with 12 ITRA points.
-A minimum of 4 ITRA points is required to register.
+The Pirin Ultra 160km is a confirmed Hardrock 100 qualifier.
+It also awards 12 ITRA points (Mountain Level 12 / Finisher Level 10) and is part of the UTMB World Series at the 100M classification.
+Entry requires a minimum of 4 ITRA points.

 Race files